ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_matmul/README.md

 * `CMakeLists.txt` - cmake targets
 * `CMakeInterface.txt` - a file shared by each kernel.
 Building a target of a kernel may, through this interface, invokes building a target of this reconfigurable matrix multiplication.
+* `api.hpp` - A BLAS-style programming interface to invoke the design.

 ## Metrics